junxit/us-congress-bills-111/metadata.md

 - 2009-05-12 — Mr. Walz moved to suspend the rules and pass the bill, as amended.
 - 2009-05-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5428)
 - 2009-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5428)
+- 2009-05-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.